 Public access, hydropower development, and resource stewardship are all ongoing issues on this river system.

-AW is working to restore flows, provide public access, and make flow information available to provide boating opportunities on this river.
+We worked to restore flows, provide public access, and made flow information available to provide boating opportunities on this river.

 American Whitewater is committed to the conservation of the North Fork Snoqualmie.